Galveston Island is one of the most popular vacation destinations in Texas. This beautiful barrier island on the Gulf Coast has it all.

 See the Tree Carvings

 After the dirt was moved in, the residents planted German oak trees for erosion protection.
-They grew for over 100 years, until the salty water from Hurricane Ike covered the island in 2008, leading to the death of most of the old oaks.
+They grew for over 100 years until the salty water from Hurricane Ike covered the island in 2008, leading to most old oaks’ death.
 The homeowners found it difficult to cut down these trees since they were emotionally attached.